Congressional Art Competition

 If you are unsure of whether you live in Texas’ Twenty-Fourth Congressional District, please visit www.house.gov and use the “Find Your Representative” feature in the upper right-hand corner to verify the district of your home address of record.

 Rules and Regulations

 Artwork must be two-dimensional.
-Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
+Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep (including the frame).
 If your artwork is selected as our Grand Prize Winner, it must arrive framed and must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.

-Each student is allowed to submit a maximum of 2 pieces of artwork
+Each student is allowed to submit one piece of artwork.

 Accepted mediums for the two-dimensional artwork are as follows: